 - Africans have a diverse, rich and powerful heritage that is important to heal ourselves and repair the damage done by neoliberalism to our humanity and environment.
 Being African, embracing the philosophy of Ubuntu should be a source of our pride.

 - African Youth are a critical foundation of building the success in our continent and must play a central role in building Africans Rising.

 - Africa’s Diaspora whether displaced through slavery and colonialism or part of modern day migration are part of Africa’s history and future.
 They are a reservoir of skills, resources and passion that must be harnessed and integrated into our movement.

 - We are committed to a decentralised, citizen-owned future that will build support and solidarity for local struggles, empower local leadership and immerse our activists in grassroots work of building social movements from below and beyond borders.

 - We are committed to building a citizens movement that is accountable to the constituencies we represent and enforcing the highest standards of ethical behaviour.

 THEREFORE, WE RESOLVE THAT OUR WORK SHOULD BUILD A LOCAL, NATIONAL, CONTINENTAL AND GLOBAL CAMPAIGN THAT IS:

-- Focussing our struggles on the right to Equity and Dignity
+- Focusing our struggles on the right to Equity and Dignity.

 - Demanding climate and environmental justice